x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/activate-db-copies.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: d948269b-c902-4d8d-8c2b-269473359baa
-description: "Summary: How to designate a passive copy of an Exchange Server 2016 or 2019 mailbox database as the new active copy."
+description: "Summary: How to designate a passive copy of an Exchange Server 2016 or Exchange Server 2019 mailbox database as the new active copy."
 ---

 # Activate a mailbox database copy